 On behalf of the Board, I am pleased to present this year's Audit Committee (the Committee) report.
-During the year in addition to our regular duties, the Committee focused on the impacts of capital structure initiatives throughout the year and margin requirements related to certain hedging contracts.
+During the year in addition to our regular duties, the Committee focused on the impacts of capital structure initiatives throughout the year.